-Registration is now open for fall 2018 regionals.
-Some dates are stil to be determined and will be posted as soon as confirmed.
+Registration is now open for the 2017 regionals.
 The 2018 finals will be held at Imperial College London on March 17th and 18th.

-Teams for Video Entries and Regional Heats must consist of between 8 and 12 students, plus a supervising adult, but need not be affiliated with any particular institution.
+Teams for Video Entries must consist of between 4 and 12 students and those for Regional Heats must should have between 8 and 12 students, plus a supervising adult, but need not be affiliated with any particular institution.
 This means that schools, colleges and non-affiliated science clubs, and societies are all free to enter a team.
 All team members must be specified in the initial application.
 A team will only be considered non-affiliated if less than 50 per cent of its members are from one school.

 We would like to welcome as many schools as possible to the UK Space Design Competition.
-Each venue listed on our Regional Heat and Micro-Competition pages includes information about maximum capacity and remaining spaces available.
+Each venue listed on our Regional Heat and Galactic Challenge pages includes information about maximum capacity and remaining spaces available.
 Some venues will have a larger capacity than others.
-Please visit our Regional Heat page for information on the updated rules for 2016-2017 Regional Heats.
+Please visit our Regional Heat page for information on the updated rules for 2017-2018 Regional Heats.

 If your team is made up of less than 8 people, please get in touch with us.
 We will help you to make contact with other smaller teams in your area to form a group so that you can enter.